geb/geb/doc/manual/src/chapters/120-build-integrations.md

 [Grails][grails] is a popular web app framework.
 There is a [grails-geb plugin](http://grails.org/plugin/geb) available that allows you to use Geb for your Grails functional tests.
 This plugin simply manages the `baseUrl` and `reportsDir` configuration items.

-You still need to include the appropriate Geb module for testing (i.e. `geb-junit4`, `geb-spock` or `geb-easyb`) yourself.
+You still need to include the appropriate Geb module for testing (i.e. `geb-junit4` or `geb-spock`) yourself.
 You may also need to depend on other plugins like the [`grails-spock`](http://grails.org/plugin/spock) plugin to enable those kinds of tests.

 For example, if you plan to use Spock with Geb you would need to add the following to the `BuildConfig.groovy`…